AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ></svg>
 ```

 [Envato Tuts+](https://webdesign.tutsplus.com/tutorials/svg-viewport-and-viewbox-for-beginners--cms-30844) does an excellent job of explaining the `viewBox` attribute.
-Basically, you can think of it as a sort of viewport that defines **the dimensions of the "canvas" for our SVG**.
+Basically, you can think of it as defining **the dimensions of the canvas for our SVG**.
 The first two numbers allow us to pan the SVG canvas horizontally or vertically, giving it an appearance of some sort of inner offset.
 Here, we have an offset of `0 0`, meaning the origin of our drawing is the top-left corner of the SVG element.
 The last two numbers control how much we're zoomed into the SVG canvas.
 As the numbers get smaller, we zoom in to the SVG image; conversely, as they get bigger, we zoom out, and the image shrinks.

 The other two attributes, `width` and `height`, work just as you'd expect: They define the width and height of your SVG element, in pixels.
 You can also change an SVG's size with CSS using `width` and `height`, so while the SVG here has a starting width and height of `24px`, it doesn't *always* have to be that size.
 That's the whole point of SVG, after all—they can scale to any size!